 About the NAI Fellows Program

 Election to NAI Fellow status is a high professional distinction accorded to academic inventors who have demonstrated a highly prolific spirit of innovation in creating or facilitating outstanding inventions that have made a tangible impact on quality of life, economic development, and the welfare of society.

-Nominees must be a named inventor on at least one patent issued by the United States Patent and Trademark Office and must be affiliated with a university, nonprofit research institute or other academic entity.
-Fellows are recognized by the USPTO at an annual ceremony, listed on plaques displayed at USPTO headquarters, and recorded each year in the Congressional Record of the US House of Representatives.
+Nominees must be a named inventor on at least one patent issued by the United States Patent and Trademark Office (USPTO) and must be affiliated with a university, nonprofit research institute or other academic entity.

 Academic inventors and innovators elected to the rank of NAI Fellow are nominated by their peers for outstanding contributions to innovation in areas such as patents and licensing, innovative discovery and technology, significant impact on society, and support and enhancement of innovation.

 The nomination packets are reviewed by the NAI Fellows Selection Committee.
 The number of Fellows elected each year is dependent on the quality of the nominations submitted.
 Committee members may not vote on a nominee from their institution.
 Decisions of the Selection Committee are final.
 If a nominee is not elected to Fellow status, he or she may be nominated and selected at a future time.